esxr/the-software-process/Paper.md

 • Projects tailor the standard process (develop their own process to account for unique characteristics of the project)

 Why not managed?
 large scale scrum is a viable solution for large teams but not the industry standard for the same.
-It is at best an upgrade to the already existing scrum practices used for small teams
+It is at best an upgrade to the already existing scrum practices used for small teams.
+It doesn't have the following properties of the Managed CMMI level:
+• Performance is predictable.
+	- some processes involved in large scale scrum are unnecessarily complicated and can be done better in other methodologies
+- Relationships between cost, schedule and quality are understood in numerical terms
+	- Large Scale scrum doesn't

 It doesn't have the following qualities required for the **managed** cmmi level
 • Relationships between cost, schedule and quality are understood in numerical terms
 • Performance is predictable

+___
+### 2(a)

+• Even small programs have too many inputs to fully test them
+	• int diff (int A, int B)
+	• each variable has over 4 billion possible values (32-bit machine)

+• To tackle the above problem testers search a huge input space use fewest inputs to find the most problems

+• Coverage criteria give structured, practical ways to search the input space
+	• search the input space thoroughly
+	• reduce overlap in the tests
+	• Coverage criteria gives testers a **stopping rule** … when testing is finished
+	• Coverage criteria can be well supported with powerful tools

 ___
 ### 3(a)